188. Song—Strathallan's Lament

 Email Poem |

-Analysis and Comments on 188.
+Comments, Analysis, and Meaning on 188.
 Song—Strathallan's Lament

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 188.
 Song—Strathallan's Lament here.